Oaksterdam, Oakland: History

-Dan Lundgren went on a political warpath after Prop 215 was passed.
+The history of Oaksterdam started in 1996 with Oakland Cannabis Buyers Cooperative (OCBC) distributing to Proposition 215 patients, and with the resulting legal wrangling.
+Oakland Cannabis Buyers Cooperative stayed open until federal authorities ordered the cooperative to shut down.
+A few OCBC members (like the late Jim McClelland and late Tim Sidwell) went around the corner and opened up The Zoo.
+Richard Lee founded Bulldog Coffee Shop (a dispensary) in 1999 and Coffeeshop Blue Sky in 2003, naming them after cafes in Amsterdam, he envisioned a downtown Oakland revitalized by the support of his and other cannabis businesses.
+Lee founded Oaksterdam University in 2007.

+California Attorney General Dan Lungren was opposed to Proposition 215.
 Dennis Peron was arrested and San Francisco's safe source of medical cannabis was shut down.
-The Oakland City Council made a few proclamations then promptly made a few patients official medical cannabis officers like Jeff Jones and Ed Rosenthal as well as approved the distribution of medical cannabis as per Proposition 215.
-The Oakland Politicians were pro cannabis before Prop 215 and allowed a couple of groups to distribute.
-The Federal authorities, however, have continued to try to apply the law even though the Attorney General Eric Holder has stated publicly that the prosecution of medical cannabis is the federal authorities last priority.
+The Oakland City Council made several proclamations, then designated a few patients as official medical cannabis officers, and approved the distribution of medical cannabis in accordance with Proposition 215.
+Oakland politicians were pro-cannabis before Proposition 215 and allowed a couple of groups to distribute.
+Federal authorities, however, continued to try to apply the law, despite Attorney General Eric Holder's instructions to U.S. attorneys in October 2009 that they "should not focus federal resources in your states on individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the medical use of marijuana."

-On April 2, 2012 the IRS raided Oaksterdam University.
+On April 2, 2012, the IRS raided Oaksterdam University.
 Nevertheless, Oaksterdam University continued to put on classes less than two days later.
 Incorrect reports often cite that the event was conducted by the DEA.
 No charges were filed.
-Harborside has been also been threatened as well.
+Harborside was threatened as well.
 Steve DeAngelo spoke out against the raids and the IRS threats and vowed to serve the patients.
 He reminded his followers about the patients locked up in jail.
-In DeAngelo's opinion, The DEA is systematically trying to destroy the medical cannabis community.

-Melinda Haag, the DEA prosecutor, has warned the city about dispensary closures.
-The IRS has also taken away the standard tax deduction claiming that the medical cannabis community is a criminal enterprise.
+In DeAngelo's opinion, the DEA was systematically trying to destroy the medical cannabis community.
+In 2012, Melinda Haag, the DEA prosecutor, warned the city about dispensary closures.
+The IRS also took away the standard tax deduction, claiming that the medical cannabis community is a criminal enterprise.

-Richard Lee dissolved his interest in his businesses, paving the way for a new generation of leadership.
+Richard Lee dissolved his interest in his businesses.

 Location and character

 Oaksterdam is located on the north end of downtown Oakland, between downtown proper, the Lakeside and the Financial District.
-It is roughly bordered by 14th Street on the southwest, Harrison Street on the southeast, 19th Street on the northeast, and Telegraph Ave on the northwest.
-It is characterized by mixed-use office and residential buildings with unique historic architecture that is older than some of the more modern skyscrapers south of 14th Street, and an abundance of ground floor retail shop spaces, restaurants and cafes.
+It is characterized by mixed-use office and residential buildings with buildings that are older than some of the modern skyscrapers south of 14th Street, and shops, restaurants and cafes.

 A Julia Morgan-designed building is located at the northwest corner of 15th and Webster Streets, which was the original location of the Oakland YWCA.
 The neighborhood also features the Cathedral Building, an ornate, historic Flatiron Building at Latham Square at the intersection of Broadway and Telegraph.